engrgrldn/CustomerOfftakeData_Store_Level_Data_Integration/README.md

 ## Overview

-This Python mini-project simulates the **COD (Consumer Offtake Data) Store Level Data Integration** ETL pipeline as described in the Business Scope Statement (BSS).
+This Python mini-project simulates the **COD (Consumer Offtake Data) Store Level Data Integration** ETL pipeline.
 It demonstrates the complete data flow from raw retailer files through validation, harmonization, quality checks, and loading into the Corporate Data Model (CDM).

 ## Architecture